 Peter Drucker, one of the management thinkers of the past said that “If you can't measure it, you can't improve it”.
 This statement is particularly relevant when trying to implement green supply chains.
 To make sure that you are making your logistics operations greener, you need to continuously measure your operations.
 This means capturing and processing all kinds of events (status) to assess the performance of all logistics processes in use.

-Combined with MIXMOVE Match and MIXMOVE Deliver (which also capture all relevant events throughout the operations) the performance of all logistics processes can be analysed and trimmed, making it possible to ensure and document that the logistics operations are as green as possible.
+The MIXMOVE platform can ensure that the performance of all logistics processes are analysed and trimmed, making it possible to ensure and document that the logistics operations are as green as possible.